CN-TU/py_CCgen/spammer/README.md

 ## configuration
 -------------
-listener.ini (or the specified configuration file) needs to contain at least a section with the keys target and send (Actually the listen key of the last section is used).
-Target is the IP address of the target and send needs to be a list of instructions with one instruction per line.<br>
+listener.ini (or the specified configuration file) needs to contain at least a section with the keys target and send (Actually, the listen key of the last section is used).
+Target is the IP address of the target, and send needs to be a list of instructions with one instruction per line.<br>

 An instruction can be: